mjpatter88/FileRecovery/README.md

 What I actually did:
 First I opened about 10 of the blocks in a hex editor just to get an idea of what they looked like.
 What I immediately noticed was that one of the three types appeared to be plain text.
 I emailed the professor about this and he confirmed my thoughts.

 I know one type is plain text, so now I need to figure out if the remaining two types are jpg, pdf, or word.
-I could email the professor about this also, but I'm guessing I can just start writing the toolkit to look for something specific to each of those files.
+Or there could be another option, where the other three types are all included so there are really 4 types of files involved.
+I emailed the professor and TA this quesiton but they didn't reply, so I'm just going to write a function that tries to identify the headers of each file by the given type's magic numbers, and then see what I find.

+I looked up the magic numbers online at http://en.wikipedia.org/wiki/Magic_number_(programming) and found what I needed.
+Obviously the plain text file doesn't have a magic number, so I'm hoping to identify that by the fact that all bytes will be legal ascii characters in the printable range.

 First program:
 Read through each of the blocks looking for identifying criteria.